duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Symptom: The Raspberry Pi has power but it does not boot.

 Resolution: [Initialize the SD card](#setup-duckiebot) if not done already.
-Try again if done instead.
+If problem persists, try again.

 Symptom: I cannot ping the duckiebot.